Reform Public Schools Rather than Abandon Them

 Because these problems are never clearly defined, Prager’s solution to them makes little sense.
 What would this achieve?
 And how realistic is it to expect the majority of parents to homeschool their children while they wait for schools to get their act together?
 Prager adds to the confusion by creating a false dilemma, telling his readers they have no choice but to homeschool: “Other than a) finding a good school that b) you can afford, you have no other choice.”

 That said, Prager isn’t wrong to suggest that public schools have a problem when it comes to pushing leftism and inadequately educating students.
-It should concern all Americans that despite enjoying much higher funding and more resources than elsewhere, American schools still than those in other countries.
+It should concern all Americans that despite enjoying much higher funding and more resources than elsewhere, American schools still rank lower than those in other countries.
 Additionally, while students in other nations learn to speak multiple languages fluently and master advanced calculus, it’s infuriating to see teachers in the U.S. have their students learn to view the world through a leftist lens and master victimhood.

 Whatever the case might be, it’s possible to reform public schools without withdrawing students en masse.
-And considering the that taxpayers have invested in public education, regardless of their own children’s enrollment status—especially in that have adopted explicitly leftist messaging in their instruction, from about $7,000 per student in Utah to $35,000 in New York—it would be far better to reform the system than reject it altogether in a futile effort to start a new system from scratch.
+And considering the great expense that taxpayers have invested in public education, regardless of their own children’s enrollment status—especially in progressive states that have adopted explicitly leftist messaging in their instruction, from about $7,000 per student in Utah to $35,000 in New York—it would be far better to reform the system than reject it altogether in a futile effort to start a new system from scratch.

 Specifically, there are three ways to accomplish this: parents becoming more vocal, advancing school choice, and working with educators instead of unfairly condemning them.